FJCRPV/Financial-Econometrics/README.md

 # Financial Econometrics

-Project developed in light of the course.
+Projects developed in light of the course.

 The goal of this project was to create a Python version of the PSY Monitor R library from itamarcaspi, which can be found in the following repository: [PSY Monitor](https://github.com/itamarcaspi/psymonitor).